-We carry most manufactures pumps.
-The pump is the heart of the filtration system.
+We carry most manufacturer’s swimming pool pumps.
+The pump is the heart of the pool filtration system.
 Important features to consider for a new pump are energy efficiency, noise, size, compatibility and durability.

 There are different kinds of pumps and motors.
 Your application will determine the type of pump and motor which are also varied.
 Most pumps have single speed motors, but because of new regulations on power consumption, more 2 speed motors and variable speed motors are on the market.
 These motors are popular for the energy conscious pool owners.